uherman/FS25_AutoDrive_Routes/README.md

 # How to install
 To use simply copy the desired config file to the savegame folder (e.g. savegame1) and rename it to `Autodrive_config.xml`.
 If the file already exists in the folder rename the original first (e.g. orig_Autodrive_config.xml) that way you can roll back if you want to.

+# Contribute

+If you want to add more routes you are welcome to make a pull request or submit an issue with a link to an existing route.
+Can translate the routes if needed.